luuj/luuj.github.io/_pages/projects.md

 This project is the center of my current dissertation with Sebastien Haneuse.
 We are looking into a Bayesian model that can tackle the statistical challenges of clustered semi-continuous data.
 We are also incorporating the competing risk of death into our models, due to the high mortality rate in nursing homes.
 To see my current progress, check out my <a href="https://github.com/luuj/Semi-continuous-Bayesian-Modeling">simulation and model code</a> on GitHub.

-## COVID19 Duration of Viral Shedding Study
+## COVID19 Duration of Viral Shedding
 <img align="left" width="300" style="padding-right:10px;" src="/assets/images/covid.png"> Isolation and distancing practices are fundamental elements of COVID-19 epidemic control.
 However, the CDC currently recommends only 5 days of quarantine after a positive test.
 We were interested in whether this recommendation should be re-extended.

 For this study, we collected longitudinal viral load, viral culture samples, and CT values from Massachusetts General Hospital employees who tested positive for SARS-CoV-2.
 For our analysis, we adjusted for covariates including variants of the virus (original, delta, omicron) and vaccine status.
 We determined that the previous CDC recommendation of 10 days was needed.
 Check out our <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8855795/">paper</a> and <a href="https://github.com/luuj/SARS-CoV-2-Infection-Time">analysis code</a>.